Fraunhofer-AISEC/codyze-evaluator/documentation/docs/goal.md

 It receives as an input:

-* a set of rules which define the security goals/claims to be evaluated,
+* A set of rules which define the security goals/claims to be evaluated,
-* a set of relevant behavioral properties (in the form of concepts and operations) and how to "tag" the code base with them, and
+* A set of relevant behavioral properties (in the form of so-called concepts and operations) and logic on how to "tag" the code base with them, and
-* the OpenStack code base, python interface (.pyi) files of libraries, and a specific configuration of the OpenStack instance.
+* The OpenStack code base, python interface (.pyi) files of libraries, and a specific configuration of the OpenStack instance.

 The tool then performs a static analysis of the code base and configuration and generates a report which indicates whether the security goals are met or not.